7 Tips on How to Handle an Employee Resignation

 4. Ask For Your Employee’s Help

-But once an employee does resign they don’t need to worry about having that ‘security’.
+But once an employee hands in their resignation they don’t need to worry about having that ‘security’.
 If an employee does quit, organise a day and time to sit down with them and invite them to express their concerns openly, and what positive and negative aspects of the company they found helped or made it difficult.
 An open and honest conversation can significantly benefit you as a manager/recruiter/employer, and as a whole company.
 You could even ask for your departing employee to assist in training someone new, which can be a big relief and excellent resource in soothing the transition stage.

 5. Collaborate and Communicate

 Everyone wants to feel acknowledged and appreciated, especially in the workplace.
-Even if an employee has resigned, you want to show them how thankful you are to them and how you wish them all the best in their new career prospects.
+Even if there has been an employee resignation, you want to show them how thankful you are to them and how you wish them all the best in their new career prospects.
 Telling your employee about hosting a farewell can even motivate them to remain loyal and committed until the end.

 Christine Marriott, National Talent Acquisition Manager for Allity Aged Care says that “a positive relationship can be maintained by keeping the employee included and involved.
 Additionally organising a fabulous farewell; perhaps provide a gift to help them in their new job.
 The key is for everyone to remain respectful, professional and committed until the end”.

 By merely organising a little cake and coffee in a staff room it can show your departing employee and current employees just how much you care and are appreciative of every person.
 Speak to your employee and have your final say on them leaving.
 Have a laugh and share funny moments.
 Bring up past conversations that you and your departing employee never dealt with, and even express to them how thankful you are to have met and worked alongside them.